awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_video_analyzer_app/Readme.md

 + Prerequisites
 + Understand the AWS Video Analyzer application
-+ Create an IntelliJ project named SprinVideoAnalyzer
++ Create an IntelliJ project named SpringVideoAnalyzer
 + Add the POM dependencies to your project
 + Create the Java classes
 + Create the HTML files